samlexrod/sakeoflearning/README.md

 # SilverAIWolf Learning

-## Introduction
+## Overview
-The purpose of this repository is to document my learning journey in the field of Data Science and Machine Learning.
+The purpose of this repository is to document my learning journey in the field of Data Science and Machine Learning and to share my knowledge with the community.
+I will be sharing tutorials, code snippets, and best practices that I have learned over the years.
+I will be using Python as the primary programming language and Jupyter Notebooks as the primary tool for documentation.

 It is mainly foucused in the following areas:
 - Data Engineering
     - Data Ingestion
     - Data Processing